 In addition, a significant area of the façade is used as a solar power collector, accumulating energy to be used in the building.
 Externally the facetted glazing reflects the sun and surrounding buildings and trees in a varying array of angles throughout the course of the day, providing an everchanging fractured image of the building’s urban context.

-The adjacent four-storey podium is a new construction which opens up to the city, designed for office and retail.
+The adjacent four-story podium is a new construction that opens up to the city, designed for office and retail.

 Corso Como Place complies with the international standard NZEB, thanks to its excellent energy performance.
 It is LEED 'Gold' rated, WELL and C2C certified.